gusrodriguez/mockflix/README.md

-# mockflix
+# Mockflix

+## What's this?

-An emulation of a very known movies platform, combining Typescript with Redux Thunk and implementing a custom Carousel wiith react-reveal.
+An emulation of a very well known movies platform (yes, the one with the black background and red fonts :black_medium_square::red_square:), combining Typescript with Redux Thunk and implementing a custom Carousel wiith react-reveal.

+## Why do I want this?
+To take a look at an animated carousel component implemented with react-reveal, that will recalculate the amount of items on resize.

-## Install dependencies
+### Install dependencies
 ```
     npm install
 ```

-## Run the application
+### Run the application
 ```
     npm start
 ```

-## Tech stack
+### Tech stack
 ```
     - TypeScript
     - React